Quantum Formalism

 Abstract Maths 101: From Zero to Hero

 Finish the year with a mathematical transformation.
-A combined, bi‑weekly live programme on Topology and Linear Algebra designed for ambitious professionals in fundamental science and emerging technologies.
+A combined, bi‑weekly live programme on Topology, Linear Algebra and C*-Algebras designed for ambitious researchers and industry professionals.

 Go beyond recipes and build a rigorous, proof-based understanding of topology and linear algebra from the ground up.